Chat Messages and eDiscovery: How to Ease the Burden and Get the Full Picture

-Simplifying chat and text message review for eDiscovery
+Simplifying short message review for eDiscovery

 As mentioned, the use of chat tools rose exponentially during the pandemic as millions of people shifted to remote work situations.
 Social events were canceled, and professionals were relegated from in-person office environments to working remotely from home, with messaging apps or chat channels replacing water cooler banter and conversations over coffee.
-Now, investigative teams are facing even more instant message conversations to sift through which could consume thousands of human hours without a modern eDiscovery tool.
+Now, investigative teams are facing even more short message conversations to sift through which could consume thousands of human hours without a modern eDiscovery tool.
 Fortunately, eDiscovery tools like Conduent’s Viewpoint™ eDiscovery offer an improved user interface (UI) that enables legal teams to review text, chat, and other collaboration app messages in a format that mimics their native app interface.
-See the image below as an example of how much easier it is to review messages in this way rather than cumbersome formats like JSON files.
+See the image below as an example of how much easier it is to review these short messages in this way rather than cumbersome formats like JSON files.

 This type of visualization is a cost-effective approach to review by reducing time and minimizing the risk of missing important contextual information.
 For instance, it can show a visual depiction of emojis that can communicate sentiment, agreement and more.
 Viewpoint™ eDiscovery also empowers users to filter conversations by participants and date.
 This capability allows for reviewers to focus on relevant communication between key custodians during a specific timeframe.
 To learn more, visit the Conduent Viewpoint™ eDiscovery webpage.